Luna-devv/portfolio-card/README.md

         avatar: "https://cdn.waya.one/r/luna_lone1.gif",
         banner: "https://cdn.waya.one/r/sunset.gif",
         accentColor: "#ce3760"
-    },
-    cards: []
     }
+}

 ```

-## b) Use an API
+## 3b.
+Use an API
 The best way to use this website is using an internal-API. <br />
 You can set the API URL in the [`config.js`](https://github.com/Luna-devv/luna-site/blob/main/config.js#L3), please note that this should be only the domain name with the protocol like `https://api.waya.one`.
 The URL should **not** have the path in it like `https://api.waya.one/` or `https://api.waya.one/luna`! <br />

 In the [`config.js`](https://github.com/Luna-devv/luna-site/blob/main/config.js#L4) you also need to set the PATH after the domain name.
 If you want to use the root domain just paste a `/` in there, otherwise put the full path in there for example `/luna`.
 At the end the URL plus the PATH __together__ should look like `[domain][path]` (eg.: `https://waya.one/luna`). <br />

 The API needs to acknowledge the request with a [http `200`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200) status code in order to work.
-I personally recommend you also to fill in the [user Object](https://github.com/Luna-devv/luna-site/blob/main/README.md#a-use-static-data) in case that the API should not respond. <br />
+I personally recommend you also to fill in the [user Object](https://github.com/Luna-devv/luna-site/blob/main/README.md#3a-use-static-data) in case that the API should not respond. <br />
 A code example/template for the API can be found in the [gist here](https://gist.github.com/Luna-devv/5793ced1319f4fc3a6c713bfb89f9854). <br />

 The API should respond with a JSON structure that looks like this: